'Flamboyant' extremist linked to 9/11 reportedly captured in Syria

 Breaking News Emails

 A German extremist with links to Sept.
-11 mastermind Mohamed Atta and other al Qaeda attackers has been detained in Syria, the AFP news agency reported late Wednesday.
+11 ringleader Mohamed Atta and other attackers has been detained in Syria, the AFP news agency reported late Wednesday.

 “Mohammed Haydar Zammar has been arrested by Kurdish security forces in northern Syria and is now being interrogated,” AFP quoted a Kurdish military commander as saying.
 NBC News was not immediately able to independently confirm the report.